timo-reymann/UniLaunch/README.md

 UniLaunch
 ===

-Advanced universal autostart tool for use on Liux, MacOS and Windows.
+Advanced universal autostart tool for use on Linux, MacOS and Windows.

+# TODO

+- [ ] Add usage documentation for each platform
+- [ ] Add development documentation
+- [ ] CircleCI

 # Development